-Loan officers, under the guidance of GLPG, determine whether collateral is obtained and in what value.
-The type of collateral held can include, but is not limited to: residential real estate, commercial properties, and debentures covering business assets such as receivables and equipment, and pledging of cash deposits.
-Guarantees from third parties are also taken, however the Bank does not rely extensively on guarantees.
-Independent third party valuations of all types of collateral are monitored to ensure loan to value guidelines are maintained.
+Loan officers, through their credit underwriting analysis and under the guidance of GLPG, determine whether and what type of collateral is required and the value of that collateral.
+The type of collateral held can include, but is not limited to: residential real estate, commercial properties, and debentures covering business assets such as receivables and equipment, and pledging of cash deposits and investment securities portfolios.
+Guarantees from third parties are also obtained in some instances.
+Independent third party valuations of collateral are monitored.
 All external valuation providers are directly vetted by GLPG.